-You can be sure the hotels with pool clubs will be crowded so if you still want to visit during Independence Day, stay at a hotel without lavish pool accommodations to score a deal.
+You can be sure the hotels with pool clubs will be crowded, so if you still want to visit during the 4th of July, stay at a hotel without lavish pool accommodations to score a deal.

 The majority of crowds and foot traffic will be seen after dark, but there are plenty of family-friendly events during this time of year that draws international visitors as well as bring in the locals for some fall fun.

 According to a study, October also has the highest average hotel prices than any other month of the year, so if you are looking for a cheap trip, travel during July or December instead.